-For the imposition of the above sanctions, certain criteria are indicatively listed, including any sanctions imposed previously on the same infringer for the same breach in other EU member states regarding transboundary cases, if relevant information is available under Regulation (EU) 2017/2394 "on cooperation between national authorities responsible for the enforcement of consumer protection laws" as in force.
+For the imposition of the above sanctions, certain criteria are indicatively listed, including any sanctions imposed previously on the same infringer for the same breach in other EU member states regarding transboundary cases, if relevant information is available under Regulation (EU) 2017/239 "on cooperation between national authorities responsible for the enforcement of consumer protection laws" as in force (current consolidation version of 19 January 2025).
 Also, when the Greek regulatory authorities are to impose penalties under Article 21 of the same Regulation for "widespread infringements" or "widespread infringements with a Union dimension", the maximum fine may be up to 4% of the infringer's annual turnover in the relevant EU member state and, if there is no information on such turnover, it could reach EUR5 million.